Every organization strive to successfully complete the project within the triple constraints; schedule, budget, and scope.

-- Do we know, why are we doing the project?
+- Why are we doing the project?

-- Do we know the outcome of the project?
+- The outcome of the project?

-- Do we know the end result of the project?
+- The end result of the project?

 Organization’s have different responses towards risks, some are risk taker’s while others are risk averse.
 Project Management best practices would be to know in advance about risk approach of the organization, so that decisions are taken accordingly.

 - Has risks been identified?